How to access Cerdelga from Saudi Arabia, the named-patient import pathway, 2026

 Costs and timing

-A brief culturally-aware note: Gaucher disease has a higher prevalence in certain regional communities, and Saudi tertiary metabolic centres have meaningful Gaucher caseload.
+A brief culturally-aware note: Gaucher disease has a higher prevalence in certain regional communities, and Saudi Arabia tertiary metabolic centres have meaningful Gaucher caseload.
 Ramadan and Hajz scheduling will be coordinated by our concierge team with your family and hospital calendar.

 Reserve Meds's role